someparty/someparty/source/articles/2019-05-05-the-next-fix.html.markdown

 [Listen: BBQT - "Flinch" @ Bandcamp](http://bbqtband.bandcamp.com/track/flinch "#")

-Toronto's low-fi rock duo [Low Sun](https://low--sun.bandcamp.com/) may be off touring Europe, but they're still trickling out previews of their upcoming full-length *New/Shiny*.
+Toronto's lo-fi rock duo [Low Sun](https://low--sun.bandcamp.com/) may be off touring Europe, but they're still trickling out previews of their upcoming full-length *New/Shiny*.
 The band premiered the song "Don't Look" at [Post-Trash](http://post-trash.com/news/2019/5/1/low-sun-dont-look-post-trash-premiere) last week.
 It's the second single shared from the new set, due this June from [Art of the Uncarved Block](https://www.artoftheuncarvedblock.com/).

 *New/Shiny* follows up 2017's *Reservoir of Impermanent Light*.
 Low Sun features the brothers Peter and Robert Johnson.